 Meta & UNICEF USA’s Partnership: Strengthening Health and Safety for Children and Communities

 Meta (f.k.a.
 Facebook) and UNICEF are both uniquely positioned to tackle some of the most pressing challenges that face children and young people.
-The two joined forces in 2016 on a mission to create lasting change, leveraging UNICEF’s global reach and over 75 years of experience in emergency response and Meta’s technology, influence and resources.
+The two are committed to creating lasting change by leveraging UNICEF’s global reach and expertise in emergency response and Meta’s technology, influence and resources.

 Through data insights, innovative technologies, technical expertise and targeted funding, the partnership focuses on strengthening health and safety for children and communities around the world.